Reset

 Return to your VSCode window.

 This step is to create a quick Ansible playbook to wipe and remove the staging fabric.
 This step is performed so that your NDFC instance starts with a clean slate and no fabrics.
-The idea in this section of the lab is demonstrate how you can use an existing framework, Ansible in this case, to build things back with configuration intent in subsequent sections.
+The idea in this section is to demonstrate how you can use an existing framework, Ansible in this case, in different ways and in preparation for the next section that is fully declarative in intent.

 ---